 But “cheap family vacations” doesn’t have to be an oxymoron, and it doesn’t have to mean sacrificing the amenities and activities you want.
 There are lots of ways to save money on your next RV road trip, even if you’re traveling with children.

 We’ve written about easy, clever ways to save money on the road before, and even a few ways to earn more of it.
 But one of our very favorite secrets for those looking to save a whole lot with one simple transaction is to purchase a Passport America membership.

-While there are tons of discount camping clubs out there, Passport America is the only one that gets you a full 50% off your campsite accommodation fees at almost 1900 campgrounds across the country, including some locations in Mexico and Canada.
-Your whole year’s membership costs you less than $50 — and considering that we routinely see campsites going for as much as $75 per night these days, it’s easy to see how quickly the investment pays for itself.
+While there are tons of discount camping clubs out there, Passport America is the only one that gets you a full 50% off your campsite accommodation fees at over 1,100 quality campgrounds across the country, including some locations in Mexico and Canada.
+Your whole year’s membership costs less than $50 — and considering that we routinely see campsites going for as much as $75 per night these days, it’s easy to see how quickly the investment pays for itself.

 What’s more, Passport America campgrounds are some of the best-maintained and most amenity-packed in the country.
 (In other words, they’re the kinds of places you want to go during your family trip, anyway.)
 To learn more about this valuable camper’s secret, visit Passport America’s website — and if your big trip is coming up soon, sign up today!